Bonnie404/nlf-evaluation/README.md

    - There is a bug in the compiled TorchScript models that occasionally causes the model to crash.
    - *Mitigation:* If a crash occurs, the code will skip the problematic batch and continues processing the next one.
 The skipped frames are still outputted, but without the pose estimation.

-2. **Drive&Act Dataset Constraints**
+2. **Drive & Act Dataset**
    - The code is tailored to the [Drive&Act dataset](https://driveandact.com/).
 You may need to adapt certain indexing logic if you want to apply it to a different dataset structure.
+Additionally, it uses openpose annotations, so ensure your dataset has similar annotations.
+   The SMPL model unfortunately regresses other type of annotation, therefore only directly comparable and visible joints are used to compute MPJPE.

 3. **Single Person Assumption**
    - The code currently assumes only one person is present in each frame.
 If you require multi-person support, you can modify the for-loops that handle bounding boxes or persons.